-You’ve came to the right place then – but I must admit, we don’t have magic answers.
-What we do have is scientific workout programs, nutrition coaching and motivating support.
+If you really want to learn how to gain muscle quickly and naturally, you’ve come to the right place, but there are no magic answers.
+What we do have is research-backed workout programs, nutrition coaching, and motivating support.
 Read on to learn how you can increase your muscle mass quickly and naturally.

 Table of Contents

-One of the reasons I joined martial arts classes years ago was that I hoped that training regularly would give me a Bruce Lee body.
-It didn’t.
+One of the reasons I joined martial arts classes years ago was that I hoped that training regularly would give me a Bruce Lee body, and it didn’t, of course.

-I lacked a fundamental understanding about how muscle build up works.
-Martial arts gave me the necessary skills for self defense and improved my endurance – but it didn’t make me a Dwayne Johnson lookalike.
+I lacked a fundamental understanding about how building muscles works.
+Martial arts gave me the necessary skills for self defense and improved my endurance, but it didn’t make me a Dwayne Johnson lookalike.

 To gain muscles in the first place, you have to put your body under stress.
-Training itself is not generally healthy for you.
-You’re losing precious body fluids in the gym, you’re emptying your energy resources and you create micro-tears in your muscles.
-Only if your body feels uncomfortable, you build muscles in the first place.
+Training itself is not altogether healthy for you.
+You’re losing precious body fluids in the gym, emptying your energy resources, and creating micro-tears in your muscles.
+It’s only when your body feels uncomfortable that you build muscles in the first place.

-Losing weight is also an extreme stress situation for your body in the short term.
-You’re taking in less energy than your body desires.
-This forces your body to restructure your organism in a way that needs less energy.
-In a non-scientific term: Your body starts burning fat, if you eat less calories.
+Losing weight is also a stressful situation for your body in the short term.
+You’re taking in less energy than your body desires, which forces your body to restructure your organism in a way that needs less energy.
+In a non-scientific term: Your body starts burning fat if you eat less calories.

-This doesn’t have to get philosophical here, but healthy is always relative.
-Forcing an alcohol-addict to stop drinking may hurt him drastically in the short-term, regarding stress hormones – but in the long-term it might be a great decision when we consider the alternative.
+Remember, healthy is always relative.
+Forcing an alcohol-addict to stop drinking may hurt them drastically in the short-term, regarding stress hormones, but in the long-term it might be a great decision when we consider the alternative.

-In the sense of muscle gaining: Muscle gain with severe amounts of meat might be disastrous, but if the alternative is obesity, it can be considered healthy in some form.
-As it increases the life-expectancy for the individual more than being obese.
+In the sense of learning how to gain muscle, extreme muscle gain might be harmful, but if the alternative is obesity, it can be considered healthy, as it increases the life-expectancy for the individual more than being obese.

 What makes muscle growth healthy is the recovery phase.
-The pinnacle of a healthy muscle gain would be to do it on a plant-based diet, with plenty of sleep and optimum, stress-reducing personal life.2 Also with no help of anabolic steroids, of course.
-But let’s try to look at it step-by-step.
+The pinnacle of a healthy muscle gain would be to do it on a plant-based diet, with plenty of sleep and a stress-reducing personal life.
+Also, without the help of anabolic steroids, of course.

 The first step to every long-lasting change is your mindset.
 This may sound cliché, but if you’re not committed to changing your lifestyle, you might just as well stay on your couch.

-Write down exactly why you want to gain muscles.
-Is it to impress that crush you have?
-To get more confidence?
-To be seen as a leader among your friends?
-Write all that down and keep it where you can see it every day.
+Write down exactly why you want to gain muscle.
+Is it to impress that crush you have, to get more confidence, or to make your everyday life a little easier?
+Write it down and keep it where you can see it every day.